deragon/autopoweroff/README.md

   distributions, and universal tarball.

-* However, as it makes heavy use of `autoconf` and `automake`, it is NOT a good example on how to package a Python project.
-Autopoweroff started way before there was better packaging systems and thus why it makes use of `autoconf` and `automake`, but if you start a new project from scratch, choose something more modern.
+* However, as it makes heavy use of `autoconf` and `automake`, it is NOT a good example on how to package a pure Python project, but it is an example on how to create a Linux application based on Python.

+  Python's virtual environment and py setup are not meant for building Linux applications that depends on resources outside Python.

+  Autopoweroff makes limited use of `autotool` to build its packages.
+Mostly, it uses it as a template engine to generate the binaries for the current platform.
+Slowly, Autopoweroff is making less use of `autoconf` and `automake`, which are complex.
+As time goes by, custom scripts that are easier to understand and debug are making ways into the project.

 * Finally, this project is an example on how to provide a mean to uninstall a tarball.
 If you distribute your software as a tarball, please provide an